 · WiFi, another wireless technology that connects with mobile devices

 · Audio capture, a technology that transmits data between devices via ultrasonic sound waves that are inaudible to the human ear

-These technologies are used for indoor mapping and navigation, targeted ad promotions, serving useful content, assisting the visually impaired, managing crowds and staffers, facilitating financial transactions and more.
+These technologies are used for indoor mapping and navigation, targeted ad promotions, serving useful content, assisting the visually impaired, managing crowds and staffers, facilitating financial transactions, and more.
 All of these functionalities are designed to improve the customer experience.

 What these trends mean

-Ever since smartphones and apps were invented, mobile tech startups have struggled to court the biggest brands that tend to have stronger physical presences than online ones (e.g., Target and T.J.
+Ever since smartphones and apps were invented, mobile tech startups have struggled to court the most significant brands that tend to have stronger physical presences than online ones (e.g., Target and T.J.
 Maxx).
 While these large retailers have known that customers had mobile devices in their pockets, their precise location and contextual data haven’t always been available.

-Because of the benefits that proximity marketing tools provide retailers and consumers alike, venture capitalists and angel investors are pouring more and more money into startups that are building in this space.
+Because of the benefits that proximity marketing tools provide retailers and consumers alike, venture capitalists, and angel investors are pouring more and more money into startups that are building in this space.

 For example, three companies being funded are:

 1. Unacast, a startup building a network of beacon and proximity data to assist brands with online targeting and attribution, which closed a $5 million Series A round in May 2016, bringing its total funding to $6.6 million.